Search

 Situation

-Many families displaced from their home have found it challenging to find ESOL to meet the whole families needs.
+Many families displaced from their home found it challenging to find ESOL to meet the whole families needs.

 Digital and In Person Delivery

-In order for our ESOL Delivery to have the biggest reach and for the Ukrainian community across Scotland to benefit, it was essential that we offered both digital and in-person sessions.
+In order for our ESOL delivery to have the biggest reach and for the Ukrainian community across Scotland to benefit, it was essential that we offered both digital and in-person sessions.
 This meant no one was disadvantaged due to their living location, especially those in more rural areas.

 It was anticipated that our service would primarily offer digital ESOL with additional face-to-face support available from our bases in Glasgow/West of Scotland and the North of Scotland.